Navigating Health Insurance in Florida: What You Need to Know

 Yes.
 Since the Affordable Care Act (ACA) was implemented, all marketplace plans cover pre-existing conditions.
 This includes chronic illnesses like diabetes or asthma, and insurers can’t charge you extra or deny coverage based on these conditions.

-See also The Ultimate Guide to Health Insurance Companies: What You Need to Know
+See also Understanding Health Insurance Quotes: What You Need to Know

 Is dental coverage included in my health insurance?